smithjd/sql-pet/docs/050-docker-setup-postgres-with-dvdrental.md

 ## Overview

 In the last chapter we connected to PostgreSQL from R.  Now we set up a "realistic" database named `dvdrental`.
 There are different approaches to doing this: this chapter sets it up in a way that doesn't show all the Docker details.
+If you are interested, you can look at an alternative approach in an appendix: [Creating the sql-pet Docker container a step at a time](#step-at-a-time-docker).
+It breaks the process down into smaller chunks.

 These packages are called in this Chapter: